-This is the most suitable method for larger boats that can be moved by road to the port for loading, and is an attractive solution when roll on/roll off is unavailable.
+This is the most suitable method for larger boats that can be moved by road to the port for loading, and is an attractive solution.
 The boat is lifted using a forklift or crane onto the cradle on the flat rack, and is then secured, blocked and braced to the cradle and flat rack on the transport vessel.
 In this case, Weshipboats.com recommends shrink wrapping the boat to protect it against damage and debris.

 Float on/float off transport

 DYT Yacht Transport explained that float on/float off transport is often the best option for large super and megayachts.
 This process involves preparing the deck, which includes the installation of keelblock cradles and supports to the deck of the yacht carrier.
 The vessel is then submerged into a 'floating marina' that allows for easy loading of the yachts – motor yachts can sail into the carrier to their designated space.